mckryton/senfgurke/README.md

 # Senfgurke
-Senfgurke is example driven test framework for VBA.
+Senfgurke is an example driven test framework for VBA.
 What does this mean?
 Using Senfgurke you can turn examples given in natural language into automated tests run by VBA ([Visual Basic for Applications](https://docs.microsoft.com/en-us/office/vba/api/overview/)).

 - [Introduction](#Introduction)
 - [Setup](#Setup)